Skip to content

 • Subnet 10.96.10.0/26 (Native VLAN, untagged, Management VLAN for components deployed): This Subnet is managed and routed by NSX T1.

-• Subnet 10.96.10.64.0/26 (VLAN 64, tagged): This subnet is by default routed by the zbox component, but we will offer the ability to change the routing to a vyos component in the future
+• Subnet 10.96.10.64.0/26 (VLAN 64, tagged): This subnet is by default routed by the zcore component (legacy zPods may use zbox), but we will offer the ability to change the routing to a vyos component in the future

-• Subnet 10.96.10.128.0/26 (VLAN 128, tagged): This subnet is by default routed by the zbox component, but we will offer the ability to change the routing to a vyos component in the future
+• Subnet 10.96.10.128.0/26 (VLAN 128, tagged): This subnet is by default routed by the zcore component, but we will offer the ability to change the routing to a vyos component in the future

-• Subnet 10.96.10.192.0/26 (VLAN 192, tagged): This subnet is by default routed by the zbox component, but we will offer the ability to change the routing to a vyos component in the future
+• Subnet 10.96.10.192.0/26 (VLAN 192, tagged): This subnet is by default routed by the zcore component, but we will offer the ability to change the routing to a vyos component in the future

 Those VLANs should simplify the initial deployment and configuration of NSX in the nested layer so you can setup Host/Edge Nodes TEPs/Public subnets on different VLANs as you see fit.